jiko/cyborgmanifesto/index.md

-<p>The new technologies seem deeply involved in the forms of'privatization'
+<p>The new technologies seem deeply involved in the forms of 'privatization'
 that Ros Petchesky (1981) has analysed, in which militarization, right-wing family ideologies and policies, and intensified definitions of corporate (and state) property as private synergistically interact.
 The new communications technologies are fundamental to the eradication of 'public life' for everyone.
 This facilitates the mushrooming of a permanent high-tech military establishment at the cultural and economic expense of most people, but especially of women.
-Technologies like video games and highly miniaturized televi-sions seem crucial to production of modern forms of 'private life'.
-The culture of video games is heavily orientated to individual compedtion and extraterrestrial warfare.
+Technologies like video games and highly miniaturized televisions seem crucial to production of modern forms of 'private life'.
+The culture of video games is heavily orientated to individual competition and extraterrestrial warfare.
 High-tech, gendered imaginations are produced here, imaginations that can contemplate destruction of the planet and a sci-fi escape from its consequences.
-More than our imaginations is militarized; and the other realities of electronic and nuclear warfare are inescapable.
+More than our imagination is militarized; and the other realities of electronic and nuclear warfare are inescapable.
 These are the technologies that promise ultimate mobility and perfect exchange-- and incidentally enable tourism, that perfect practice of mobility and exchange, to emerge